Metaswitch/clearwater-readthedocs/Clearwater-Configuration-Options-Reference.md

 To change one of these settings:
 * Modify the configuration file
-* Run "sudo service clearwater-infrastructure restart" to regenerate any dependent configuration files
+* Run `sudo service clearwater-infrastructure restart` to regenerate any dependent configuration files
-* Restart the relevant Clearwater service (e.g. "sudo monit restart bono")
+* Restart the relevant Clearwater service (e.g. `sudo monit restart bono`)

 ## Core options